Autonomous Region of Catalonia (1931–1939): The Generalitat during the Civil War

 The coup and the military uprising of 18 July failed in Catalonia thanks mainly to the action of the popular militias.
 The forces of the CNT imposed a Central Committee of Antifascist Militias of Catalonia that acted de facto as the government body over the following months.
 In September 1936, Josep Tarradellas as first minister formed a unity government with left-wing parties and unions and approved the Collectivization Decree of 24 October.

 The events of May 1937 (conflict between anarchists and communist factions) stopped the revolution, and the republican forces concentrated their activity on the war.
 At the end of 1937 the Spanish Republican government moved to Barcelona, which caused many disputes between the two governments.

-Although General Francisco Franco formally abolished the Generalitat when his forces entered Catalonia through Lleida in April 1938, the Republican Generalitat continued to act in the unoccupied territory until the fall of Barcelona to the Nationalist army troops in 26 January 1939.
+Although General Francisco Franco formally abolished the Generalitat when his forces entered Catalonia through Lleida in April 1938, the Republican Generalitat continued to act in the unoccupied territory until the fall of Barcelona to the Nationalist army troops on 26 January 1939.